adelphi-ed-tech/au-courses/courses/mlearning.md

 How to use Tumblr for this course
 ----------------------------------------

 We are going to use the social blogging software/website [Tumblr](http://www.tumblr.com) as our main course website this semester.
 Here are the basics of how we will use it:

 * assignments, writing prompts, and other useful information will be posted at [mLearn AU](http://mlearnau.tumblr.com) &oumdash; the main course website
 * each class member will have their own Tumblr
     - you do not have to use your own name or personally identifying information -- we will know who you are
     - you must "follow" mlearnau and all of the other members of the class
 * you must check Tumblr at least once a day
-* **post once, comment twice**, this will be the main online interaction for the course (i.e. what makes it blended)
+* **post once, comment twice**, this will be the main online interaction for the course
-    * every week you are required to post a 300+ word reading response, by the **end of day on Sunday**
+    * every week you are required to post a **~500 word** [reading response](#reading-responses), by the **end of day on Sunday**
     * for your reading response
         - refer closely to the reading
         - you _must_ use the tags #reading response #sessionXX where XX refers to the class session/week
-    * comments are due **before class on Wednesday**
+    * comments due by **end of day on Wednesday**
 * you should try to read/post using your mobile phone and other mobile devices; some work, though, is better suited to using larger computers
-* other than reading responses, you should use your blog to post links, quotes, and other mLearning related resources
+* other than reading responses, you should use your blog to post links, quotes, jokes, and other mLearning related resources
 * for questions about the course and support:
     - post a question on your blog, you never know who may help you out
     - for "official" support, post your question to the course site: [http://mlearnau.tumblr.com/ask](http://mlearnau.tumblr.com/ask)